spell-music/csound-expression/examples/README.txt

 > runhaskell AnExample.hs

-and get the sound or csound-file.
+and get the sound going out of your speakers.

 Also you can load the file into ghci and play with parts of the music in interactive mode.